 For the detailed analysis of welds, the section forces and moments must be available along the weld.
 These can easily be extracted from shell models, however, in case of solid models this is a rather complicated task.
 In literature different approaches can be found for the extraction of structural stresses from solid models.
 Often these methods need structured meshing with hexahedrons and a certain mesh size, see e.g. the recommendations of the International Institute for Welding (IIW).
 In large industrial projects such as bogie frames these constraints are difficult to meet.

-In case of shell modelling the location of a weld is marked by a set of nodes and the attached elements.
-In case solid modelling the Sensors are generated in LIMIT CAE.
+In case of shell modeling the location of a weld is marked by a set of nodes and the attached elements.
+In case solid modeling the Sensors are generated in LIMIT® CAE.
 Sensors are placed in the mid surface of parts with constant sheet thickness.
 Sensors detect membrane strains and changes in the curvature.
 This way section forces and section moments can be calculated.

 The results are very similar in both methods.
 Here the degrees of utilization according to the FKM guideline are shown.